RoseBatoeva/marvel-information-portal-react/README.md

 ⭐ About the project: This is a test project!
-The app fetches data about Marvel heroes and comics from the Marvel API.
+It multiples APIs powered by https://developer.marvel.com/.
 The project may contain my personal comments for the purpose of learning

 💻 Technologies I use: